alwintsui/scutthesis/README.md

    A: just follow how to install TexLive. should be fine. (like I said, I like Miktek, so I put Miktek in my linux)

--- official notes from original authors --
+-- below is the official notes from original authors --

 ###NOTICE###